 The new fundamentals of sales forecasting

-We partnered with CSO UK to look at how to forecast with thinner strips of data, the re-emerging role of gut-instinct, the science behind sales, and the importance of aligning engagement to buyer indicators.
+We partnered with CSO UK to look at how to forecast with thinner strips of data, the resurgence of gut-instinct, the science of selling, and the importance of aligning engagement to buyer indicators.

 Rory Brown, CCO & Co-founder, Kluster Intelligence,